UniversityPCCare/gsx-rest-php/README.md

 - Upon first run, the database will be created for you (if you hadn't made it already), as well as the tables within.

+Upgrading to v2 REST API from v1
+===
+Apple made changes to the authentication API for v2 of their API.
+All authentication functions must go through `/api`, whereas all GSX API requests must go through `/gsx/api`.
+Additionally, there is a new Base URL.

+If you are upgrading from v1, make the following changes to `config.ini`:
+- Change variable `REST_BASE_URL` to the appropriate Base URL as found in eServiceCentral.
+The Base URL changed in v2.
+- Add variable `REST_AUTH_PATH` with value `/api`
+- Add variable `REST_GSX_PATH` with value `/gsx/api`
+- Add variable `API_VERSION` with value `v2`.
+Must be typed exactly as it is here.

 Configuration
 =====